 Tax evasion is a federal criminal offense under 26 U.S.C.
 Section 7201 that can result in hundreds of thousands of dollars in fines (in addition to liability for back taxes and associated penalties) and up to five years of federal incarceration for each prosecutable offense.
 Federal prosecutors routinely pursue tax evasion charges against both individuals and corporate entities.
 Defending against such charges starts with gaining a clear understanding of the basis for the government’s investigation.

 Contact an Experienced Criminal Defense Lawyer in Dallas, TX online today.

 Q: What is a target letter?

 Federal law enforcement officers classify people they believe to be involved with a federal crime into three groups: (i) witnesses, (ii) subjects and (iii) targets.
 Witnesses possess information about a crime, but are not believed to be involved in criminal activity.
 Subjects may be involved in a crime, but are not the focus of the investigation.
 Targets at the center of the investigation, as they are the ones whom the government believes committed a federal crime.
-If you received a target letter, it means the government is planning on charging you with a federal crime.
-Thus, it is crucial that you do not delay in contacting a respected Texas federal criminal defense attorney.
+If you received a target letter, it means the federal agencies conducting the investigation are planning on charging you with a federal crime.
+Thus, it is crucial that if you are facing federal criminal charges that you do not delay in contacting a respected Texas federal criminal defense attorney.